-Brother of 2017 Manchester bomber being extradited from Libya to Britain - Tripoli force
+Manchester bomber's brother being extradited from Libya to UK

 The blast killed 22 people and injured more than 500.

-London requested the extradition of his brother Hashem after police issued an arrest warrant against him for murder, attempted murder and conspiracy to cause an explosion.
+London requested the extradition of his brother Hashem after police issued an arrest warrant for murder, attempted murder and conspiracy to cause an explosion.

 But Tripoli had long stalled on the request.